Farming in Protected Landscapes

 Before applying, we ask you to contact us to discuss your application.

-The Local Assessment Panel will be made up of 8 to 12 people.
-It will include representatives from Coast & Heaths AONB, Natural England, representatives from the farming and land management community, and local specialists.
+The Panel will include representatives from Dedham Vale AONB, Natural England, representatives from the farming and land management community, and local specialists.

 In September 2021 the National Association of Areas of Outstanding Natural Beauty (NAAONB) held a webinar to discuss the Farming in Protected Landscapes programme.
 The webinar is available to watch again and covers the following topics: